Employee Survey Benchmarks:

 These are just examples, but they also illustrate how benchmark scores provide essential context to raw scores.
 The two sample survey questions are worded differently, which influences how people respond to them.
-Notice how raw scores that look very different turn out to have identical T-Scores.
+Notice how the raw scores are very different but lead to identical T-Scores.

 Why and how does benchmarking work?

 When we look at engagement or satisfaction survey results across a large number of different organizations, we find that scores on survey questions tend to follow a normal distribution.
 This means that scores follow a fairly predictable bell-curve pattern.

 The chart to the right is an example of how different companies scored on a survey question that measures employee satisfaction.

 The vertical axis indicates the number of companies, and the horizontal axis indicates the score.
 For example, 20 companies received a score of 3.1.

 This tells us that the responses to this survey question are "normally distributed".
 Since the responses are normally distributed, we can use benchmark scores to describe how high or low any particular company's score is compared to other companies.